Twasi/twasi-docs/docs/home.md

 ### Twasi-Core

 This is the main application of Twasi.
 It handles the connection to Twitch, loads the plugins that contain the features of Twasi and connects everything together (including Twasi-Panel and the database).
-Twasi-Core can be seen as the foundation of Twasi.
+Twasi-Core can be seen as the heart of Twasi.

 ### Twasi Plugins

 Twasi is a completely modular application.
 The functionality doesn't provide with the application itself (Twasi-Core), you need the corresponding plugins.
-This documentation will show you, how to use and create Twasi-plugins with correctly dependencies and using the Twasi-Plugin-Framework which included with Twasi-Core.
+This documentation will show you, how to use and create Twasi-plugins and -dependencies using the Twasi-Plugin-Framework which is included in Twasi-Core.

 #### Advantages of using a plugin system